sunfounder/pico-2w-kit/docs/source/cproject/arduino_start/install_pico_2w.rst

    .. note::

      * For the first connection or when holding the **BOOTSEL** button, choose **UF2 Board**.
-     * After successfully uploading the code, your Pico 2W will be recognized by the computer.
+     * After successfully uploading the code, your Pico 2 W will be recognized by the computer.
 For future uses, select the corresponding **COMxx (Raspberry Pi Pico 2)**.

    .. image:: img/arduino_pico_port.jpg